Other projects

-Nexus installation cover
+Nexus installation

-What if the ecosystem could ask for help — and we could actually respond?
-Nexus starts from a simple but unsettling observation: the natural world communicates constantly, in chemical languages we can't perceive.
+This project started from a simple but unsettling observation: the natural world communicates constantly, in chemical languages we can't perceive.
 Climate change is making those signals more urgent.
 But we're not listening, partly because we don't know how.

-Nexus is an interactive installation set in the year 2150, imagining a future where humans and non-human entities have learned to communicate through chemistry.
+As a solution, my team and I created Nexus: an interactive installation set in the year 2150, imagining a future where humans and non-human entities have learned to communicate through chemistry.
 A visitor kneels before the device, breathes into it, and donates their biological chemicals to a collective effort to fight rising temperatures — initiated by bacteria, translated by AI, completed by mammals.

 My role